Skip to main content

 Who This Fits, Who Should Skip

-Clubs Casino fits the player who specifically wants Hacksaw Gaming slots in a sweepstakes wrapper, lives outside the 12 blocked states, and is willing to make at least one purchase to make the redemption math work.
+Clubs Casino fits the player who specifically wants Hacksaw Gaming slots in a sweepstakes wrapper, lives outside the 15 blocked states, and is willing to make at least one purchase to make the redemption math work.
 For that narrow audience, the site is functional and the operator is identifiable.

 Not best-in-class, but not predatory either.

 Clubs Casino does not fit the casual sweepstakes player who wants the broadest game library, the community-reported payout timing, and the most redemption flexibility.
 For that profile, WOW Vegas or McLuck are stronger choices.
-It also doesn't fit anyone in California, Connecticut, Delaware, Idaho, Louisiana, Michigan, Montana, Nevada, New Jersey, New York, Washington, or West Virginia, because the site simply will not transact with you.
+It also doesn't fit anyone in California, Connecticut, Delaware, Idaho, Indiana, Louisiana, Maine, Michigan, Montana, Nevada, New Jersey, New York, Tennessee, Washington, or West Virginia, because the site simply will not transact with you.

 The Reality Check